Berberis libanotica: Taxonomy

-The etymology of the generic name is not certain.
-Berberis libanotica is considered by C. Schneider and most botanists after him as specifically distinct from B. cretica L. It is however very close to it and differs only by the absence of stomata on the upper side of the leaves, and is sometimes synonymized under Berberis cretica.
+Uses

 It is a medicinal plant well known to the Lebanese, who make use of the solution obtained by maceration of its roots in tepid water for treating certain liver and gall bladder diseases.
 The investigation of its active agents was the topic of a doctorate dissertation in pharmacy submitted by J. Ades in 1948 at the French Faculty of Medicine, Beirut.

 Description

-Shrubby tree reaching up to 1.50 m.
-Branches blackish red. provided with strong yellow spines, close to each other, often 3-parted.
-Leaves glabrous, sessile, 15–25 mm long over 5–7 mm wide, strongly innerved.
+It is a shrubby tree reaching up to 1.50 m.
+Branches are blackish red, provided with strong yellow spines, close to each other, often 3-parted.
+Leaves are glabrous, sessile, 15–25 mm long over 5–7 mm wide, strongly innerved.